SCM Globe

 Look for ways to make your delivery scheduling and delivery amounts more closely match customer demand.
 Look for ways to carry less inventory at the stores thereby saving on storage and rent costs.
 Balance the cost of transportation against the cost of storage space when you set on-hand inventory targets at facilities.
 Look for ways to match production of spices with store demand, and create a smooth flow of products from the factory to the DC and out to the stores.

-In your Account Management screen, click on “Download Save State” to download the file and rename the file as <yourname>.json where <yourname> is your first and last name.
+In your Account Management screen, click on “Download Save State” to download your supply chain model to your computer, and rename the file as <yourname>.json where <yourname> is your first and last name.
 Attach this .json file and the spreadsheet with your P&L Report to an email, and send them to your course instructor (see further instructions in “Download and Share Supply Chain Models“).

-It can feel awkward at first… like learning the steps to a new dance.
+It may feel a bit awkward at first… like learning the steps to a new dance.
 But after a little practice it will click; you’ll get it.
 It might even be fun 🙂 .
 “You’ll start to see the patterns and move to the rhythms of supply chain management.”
 That’s how one professor described it in a note to his students — “What You Learn from Case Studies and Simulations“.

 photos courtesy of Talent On Line, and Line Dance Alliance